alexgoesgit/awesome-proxmox-ve-virtualization/README.md

 - [Cluster API Provider for Proxmox VE (CAPMOX)](https://github.com/ionos-cloud/cluster-api-provider-proxmox) - The Cluster API brings declarative, Kubernetes-style APIs to cluster creation, configuration and management.
 Cluster API Provider for Proxmox VE is a concrete implementation of Cluster API for Proxmox VE.
 - [LXC AutoScale](https://github.com/fabriziosalmi/proxmox-lxc-autoscale) - Resource management daemon specifically designed for Proxmox environments.
 It automatically adjusts CPU and memory allocations with no downtime and can clone LXC containers based on real-time usage metrics and predefined thresholds.
 - [proxmox-backup](https://github.com/tis24dev/proxmox-backup) - Backup tool for Proxmox PBS & PVE System Files with advanced features and notifications.
+- [ProxCLMC](https://github.com/gyptazy/ProxCLMC) - Prox CPU Live Migration Checker is a lightweight tool to determine the maximum CPU compatibility level that is supported across all nodes in a Proxmox VE cluster.
 - [ProxMenux](https://github.com/MacRimi/ProxMenux) - A management tool for Proxmox VE that simplifies system administration through an interactive menu, allowing you to execute commands and scripts with ease.
 - [ProxMigrate](https://github.com/AthenaNetworks/ProxMigrate) - A powerful, user-friendly command-line tool for migrating virtual machines between Proxmox VE servers.
 - [Proxmox VM Autoscale](https://github.com/fabriziosalmi/proxmox-vm-autoscale) - Service that dynamically adjusts your Proxmox virtual machine (VM) resources (CPU cores, RAM) based on real-time metrics and user-defined thresholds.